ds-harnish/Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Data scientist with a background in the  Medical Devices Industry.
+A Data Scientist with a background in the  Medical Devices Industry.
 For nearly a decade I worked to design, test and optimize medical devices for communities worldwide.
 I've spent the past year sifting through the unstructured data to drive business desicions with insights -- and I love it!
 With my analytical reasoning and communication skills, I am looking for opportunities where I can resolve problems before they develop.

 {style="text-align: justify;"}